kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 ### Enable the GCP Service APIs that will be used
- Run the following commands in the Cloud Shell to enable the required APIs (this is done to avoid failures that occur on Terraform applies because API enablement is eventually consistent):
+ Run the following script in the Cloud Shell to enable the required APIs (this is done to avoid failures that occur on Terraform applies because API enablement is eventually consistent):

+    bash GH_REPO/install/enable_gcp_apis.sh

     gcloud services enable cloudbuild.googleapis.com
     gcloud services enable cloudresourcemanager.googleapis.com